abelperezok/aws-serverless-netcore/lesson-09/README.md

 ## API Gateway Lambda integration using Open API (Swagger)

 In this implementation we'll declare a swagger file where apart from the API definition, there will be the API Gateway integration extensions that are not part of the original specification.
-They are identified by **x-amazon-apigateway prefix**.
+They are identified by **x-amazon-apigateway** prefix.

 ### Create the Swagger file